Unit 3 Introduction: Cities, Societies, and Empires

 Trade networks expanded even more.
 In Eurasia, people learned to domesticate and train horses.
 With horses, people could spread messages to farther regions.
 Rulers expanded their empires more quickly.
 Camels in western Asia and Africa made it easier to travel across deserts.
 Llamas did something similar in the Americas.

 At sea, trade networks expanded as people built better ships.
 They also learned to navigate or sail better.
 Skilled shipbuilders and sailors were essential for trade networks in many seas.
 This included trade in the Caribbean, the Mediterranean, and the Baltic seas—and later the Pacific Ocean.
-On land, advances like building roads made traveling more efficient.
+On land, infrastructure projects like building roads made traveling more efficient.
 More people traveled, learning new languages and sharing ideas in new places.
 However, the number of travelers was still small compared to the total number of people.

 Cities